Vladislav-Boiko/immutableql/README.md

 // -> { id: 1, balance: 5, visits: 3, }
 ```

-Often we need to merge arrays (or even objects), that store objects to be merged at different indexes (properits), then one can parameterize the merge, by telling what fields should match for the merge to appear, or even pass a function that will determine the conditions for merge.
+Often we need to merge arrays (or even objects), that store objects to be merged at different indexes (properties), then one can parameterize the merge, by telling what fields should match for the merge to appear, or even pass a function that will determine the conditions for merge.
 If you provide a joining object as in the example below, you shall set the fields of that object (can be nested) to true at the positions that shall match:
 ```js
 import { evolve, merge, } from 'immutableql';
 const shopping_cart = [ { id: 1, amount: 1, }, { id: 2, amount: 2, }, ];